 What can Site Recovery migrate?

-- Migrate AWS Windows instances to Azure IaaS VMs.
-Currently only migration is supported in this scenario, which means failback isn't supported.
+- Migrate AWS: Migrate AWS Windows instances to Azure IaaS VMs.

-To migrate on-premises Hyper-V VMs, VMware VMs, and physical servers, you follow almost the same steps as those used for regular replication.
+To migrate on-premises VMware VMs, Hyper-V VMs, and physical servers, you follow almost the same steps as you would for full replication.

 Migrate between Azure regions

 To migrate Azure VMs between regions, you follow almost the same steps as you would for full migration.

 - You enable replication) for the machines you want to migrate.